Addonniss/addonniss/service.translatarr/README.md

 ---

-# 📁 Subtitle Folder (IMPORTANT)
+# 📁 Subtitle Folder (IMPORTANT IN MAMUAL MODE ONLY)

-This is the most important setup step.
+This is the most important setup step for manual mode.

 Translatarr monitors a specific folder and automatically processes any new subtitle that appears there.